 The 1,640-acre West Windsor Town Forest is of great importance both locally and regionally.
-Comprising approximately 1/10th of the town, this conserved parcel protects one of the larger blocks of un-fragmented forest in the southern Connecticut Valley region.
+Comprising approximately 10% of the town, this conserved parcel protects one of the larger blocks of un-fragmented forest in the southern Connecticut Valley region.
 Combined with Ascutney State Park and privately-conserved acreages to the south and west, this land provides a significant wildlife habitat corridor north to south and east to west.
 Mount Ascutney as a whole, and the Town Forest land, specifically, contain many State-significant and uncommon natural communities and wildlife habitats, and is a hotspot for ecological biodiversity.
 Vermont Natural Heritage Program considers Mount Ascutney as the best example of elevation-dependent natural community variation in the State, and among the best in all of New England.
-The area provides significant wildlife habitat connectivity that is critical to sustaining the diverse and unique wildlife population Vermont is known for, including Moose, Black Bear, Bobcat, Fisher and Gray Fox.
+The area provides significant wildlife habitat connectivity that is critical to sustaining the diverse and unique wildlife population Vermont is known for including moose, black bear, bobcat, fisher and gray fox.

-Visitors are likely to find signs of porcupine up on the mountain and may come across amphibians such as wood frogs and American toads on the lower and upper slopes respectively.
+Visitors are likely to find signs of porcupine, white-tailed deer, and other wildlife on the mountain.
 Bird songs may be heard from a variety of warblers (including black-throated green and blue, mourning, black and white, and chestnut-sided) as well as from hermit thrushes, scarlet tanagers, red eyed vireos, indigo buntings, common yellow throats, yellow bellied sapsuckers, and even oven birds.